Personal Loans - a guide to see if you really need more debt

 Short Term Loans

 Using a Credit Card, Overdraft or Short-term loan should be the last resort.
 Make absolutely sure that you know the terms of the credit agreement and what you are paying for.
-Do your homework, try and negotiate on the interest rates and initiation fees and ask a lot of questions.
+Do your homework the same way you would with a personal loan, try and negotiate on the interest rates and initiation fees and ask a lot of questions.
 Many consumers end up paying almost double the amount that they applied for, so make sure you get the facts before accepting.

 Taking out more credit, especially when it is to pay other debt, is not always a good decision.
 The interest upon interest usually becomes unbearable.
 The rule of thumb should always be that if you can not see yourself comfortably repaying the loan, then do not take it.